Keyboard shortcuts

 SELECT *

-FROM customers
+FROM penguins

-ORDER BY city;
+ORDER BY bill_length_mm;

 SELECT *

-FROM customers
+FROM penguins

-ORDER BY city DESC;
+ORDER BY bill_length_mm DESC;

 SELECT *